ajoshiusc/auto_resection_mask/README.md

 **Inputs**: Pre-op MRI image, Post-op MRI image
 **Outputs**: Post-op MRI image affinely registered to pre-op MRI image, resection mask (\<subject\>.resection.mask.nii.gz)

-To run the code, NVidia GPU is required.

-To run the code, please open main_automask.ipynb as a jupyter notebook, correct paths of our input pre-op and post-op MRIs and run the code.

 # Installation
 * Make sure you have [BrainSuite](https://brainsuite.org) installed.
 * A devcontainer is available with the repository.
 Open `.devcontainer.json` file and set the data and code paths.